How to Create A Process Application Landscape

 Filtering the Views and Visualization

-To filter the views and visualizations in the Viewer as stakeholder:
+To filter the views and visualizations in the Viewer as a stakeholder:

 - Read the Filter Visualizations page